garystafford/microservice-docker-demo-consul/docker-swarm-setup.md

-# Install Consul on Swarm Cluster Reference
+# Install Consul on Docker Swarm Cluster
 Build a multi-host Docker Swarm cluster, using Overlay networking.
 Deploy a multi-node Consul cluster to the Swarm multi-host cluster.

 #### Commands